scott-trinkle/braingraphgeo/README.md

 mcc = MouseConnectivityCache()
 tree = mcc.get_structure_tree()
 ```

+Parcellation information for the 286 nodes in the datasets is also available in
+`data/parcellation.csv` which contains columns for Allen ID, Acronym, Full Name,
+and Brain Division.

 Edge weights for the tracer data (`data/tracer.csv`) are defined using the
 normalized connection density metric from the [Knox computational